 $40,000.00 and above 125% of salary with a maximum insurance coverage of $300,000.00

-- Vision Service Plan (VSP) plans offers coverage for routine eye exams, lenses and frames, contacts, and discounts for LAKIK eye surgery.
+- Vision Service Plan (VSP) plans offers coverage for routine eye exams, lenses and frames, contacts, and discounts for LASIK eye surgery.
 VSP is a nationwide plan that offers both in-network and out-of-network coverage.
-The postdocs pays the full monthly premium of $7.84 for single coverage or $24.94 for family coverage.
-Availabe to postdoctoral trainees (status code 20) and employees (status code 21).
+The Postdocs pays the full monthly premium of $7.84 for single coverage or $24.94 for family coverage.
+Available to Postdoctoral Trainees (status code 20) and Employees (status code 21).

 $22,500 for accidental death.
 Dismemberment coverage varies.
 Provided at not cost.